melamber/KnockToWindow/README.md

 ## Overview

-All blocks of notifications are placed in the block with ID 'KnockToWindow'", and have class 'KTWNotice'.
+All blocks of notifications are placed in the main block with ID 'KnockToWindow'", and have class 'KTWNotice'.
 Elements for closing notification have class 'KTWClose'.
 Notifications are free to close after a specified time.
 When you click on the notification, timer of closing is disabled.
 When the notification is opening or closing,